ZebFront#

 BASIC_SIMULATOR

-Simulation model derived from a BASIC_NL_BEHAVIOR (page 3.13).
+Simulation model derived from a BASIC_NL_BEHAVIOR (see BASIC_SIMULATOR).